mwiens91/rpi-led-lightshow/README.md

 The setup for this program is *very* similar to that of [rpi-volume-led](https://github.com/mwiens91/rpi-volume-led).
-The readme for that project has all the instructions, and the program itself comes with tests which make it easy to troubleshoot if anything goes wrong.
+The readme for that project has all the instructions you'll need, and the program itself comes with tests which make troubleshooting easy if anything goes wrong.

 ## How does it work?